fisadev/terminal_of_empires/README.md

 python toe.py --players bob:bobs_bot,alice:YOUR_IP_ADDRESS
 ```

 And that's it!
-The game will run with Bob's bot running in his machine and your bot running in yours :)
+The game will play with Bob's bot running in his machine and your bot running in yours :)